Code-Institute-Submissions/StephenPhilipOFlynn-project11/README.md

 Microsoft Word - UK/ Ireland English spellcheck

 All webpages, fonts, photos, icons, embedded videos have been credited to the best of my knowledge, please message me if I have inadvertently missed anything.

+Website checked on 28 June 2023 with no validation errors on https://validator.w3.org/ and https://jigsaw.w3.org/